 Special Coverage Form

-As you can probably guess, Special form is the most comprehensive and in turn, the most expensive coverage form you can purchase.
-It is considered “All-Risk” coverage, meaning that unless there are specific exclusions listed within the policy, then coverage is afforded to you in the event a loss.
+As you can probably guess, Special form is the most comprehensive and in turn, the most expensive insurance coverage form you can purchase.
+It is considered “All-Risk” coverage, meaning that unless there are specific exclusions listed within the policy, then coverage is afforded to you in the event of a loss.
 The burden of proof falls on the insurance company to prove that the policy specifically excludes the peril that caused the loss.
 There are standard exclusions that come on every Special form policy (some of which can be purchased as an endorsement or stand-alone policy and others cannot), these are:

 - Mold & Fungus

 - Intentional Tenant Damage

 Be sure to review your exclusions and endorsements pages to make sure no other exclusions have been slipped into your policy.
 Insurers often exclude Theft.